lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 ## More HOF function to reduce the coupling.

 The component embeds its view and some logic at the same time.
 Again, we can easily decouple them so that we can reuse either the view or the logic:
-All we need to do is take advantage of the third property of coroutines mentioned in the introduction, and a simple delegation mechanism inherent to generators.
+All we need to do is take advantage of the third property of coroutines mentioned in the introduction, and a simple delegation mechanism inherent to generators: ``yield*``.

 ```Javascript
 const countClickable = (view) => function *({$host}) {